A Particle Method for Solving Fredholm Equations of the First Kind: Particle implementation of the EMS Recursion

-There are a number of algorithmic parameters which must be specified.
-The number of particles, $N$, can be set using the usual approaches for particle methods and the number of iterations by identifying approximate stationarity (see Section~\ref{sec:examples} and Appendix~\ref{sec:analytically_tractable} for an exploration of this).
-There are two other parameters, specific to Algorithm~\ref{alg:fpsmc} which must also be chosen.
+Algorithm~\ref{alg:fpsmc} requires specification of a number of parameters.
 The initial density, $f_1$, must be specified but we did not find performance to be sensitive to this choice (see Appendix~\ref{sec:analytically_tractable}).
-We advocate choosing $f_1$ to be a diffuse distribution with support intended to include that of $f$ because the resampling step allows SMC to more quickly forget overly diffuse initializations that overly concentrated ones.
-For problems with bounded domains, choosing $f_1$ to be uniform over \X is a sensible default choice and the one which we use in Section~\ref{sec:examples}.
-The degree of smoothness provided by the smoothing kernel $K_n$ is a more important algorithmic parameter for the SMC implementation of EMS.
-If the expected smoothness of the fixed point of the EMS recursion~\eqref{eq:ems} is known, $K_n$ should be chosen accordingly.
-If no information is known on the expected smoothness, the level of smoothing introduced could be picked by cross validation, comparing, e.g., the reconstruction accuracy or smoothness.
+We advocate choosing $f_1$ to be a diffuse distribution with support intended to include that of $f$ because the resampling step allows SMC to more quickly forget overly diffuse initializations than overly concentrated ones.
+For problems with bounded domains, choosing $f_1$ to be uniform over \X is a sensible default choice.